Mediation vs. Arbitration: What’s the Difference?

 Advantages of Arbitration

 In arbitration, however, a final judgment is rendered by the arbitrator or arbitrators who are listening to the arguments and looking at the evidence.
-An arbitrator’s decision can be either binding or non-binding.
+An arbitrator’s decision can either be binding or non-binding.

 In binding arbitration, the parties waive their right to a trial, and the arbitrator’s decision is final.
 In non-binding arbitration, the arbitrator’s decision is not enforceable by a court of law, but if a case moves on to court, it will likely hold a lot of weight in the judge’s final ruling, particularly in child custody cases.
+Some of the key benefits of arbitration include:

 - Arbitration is almost always less expensive than hiring a lawyer and going to trial.